List of PDC World Cup of Darts teams: Poland

 Appearing in all but the 2012 tournament, Poland have never gone beyond the last 16 stage.
+In 2023, Poland set the world record highest Pairs average of 118.10 against Lithuania in the group stage.

 Portugal

 Portugal were invited to play at their first World Cup of Darts in 2020, following the late withdrawal of Singapore.

 Russia

 After including Anastasia Dobromyslova in the inaugural tournament, Russia would miss the next 2 tournaments, before reaching the quarter-finals in 2017, where they beat Australia on the way.

 Scotland

 After succumbing to Spain (twice) and South Africa in the first three tournaments, Scotland reached the final in 2015 and 2018, before winning the title in 2019 and again in 2021.

 Singapore

 Singapore were one of the seven teams to debut in the 2014 World Cup when the tournament field was increased from 24 to 32 teams.
-They have consistently been represented by Paul Lim and Harith Lim (no relation).
+Up until the 2025 tournament, the team have consistently been represented by Paul Lim and Harith Lim (no relation).
 Singapore notably knocked out the number one seeded Scotland in the first round to kick off a run to the quarter-finals in 2017.